kysondev/felinify/CONTRIBUTING.md

 ---

-Thanks again for helping improve **Clami**!
+Thanks again for helping improve **Felinify**!
 We’re excited to collaborate with you.